 Salesforce is the most widely used cloud-based CRM platform.
-It stores all your customer data, contact data, marketing leads, and more.
-Combining this with data from many other sources in your data warehouse can deliver valuable insights for your business.
-The first step, however, would be to get all the data from Salesforce into a warehouse of your choice.
-This blog post aims to help you discover various approaches to perform Salesforce ETL.
-It also highlights the limitations and challenges that might come your way.
-The objective is to share enough knowledge to help you choose the best approach for your use case.
+It stores all your customer data, contact data, marketing leads, and many more.
+Combining this with data from many other sources in your Data Warehouse can deliver valuable insights for your business.
+The first step, however, would be to get all the data from Salesforce into a Data Warehouse of your choice.
+In the further section, you will get to know the methods used for Salesforce ETL.

 The custom scripting approach holds the promise of control and flexibility.
-A bunch of talented developers can write scripts to get data on-the-fly.
+A bunch of talented developers can write scripts to get data on the fly.
 This, however, comes with certain risks that are discussed more in detail later.

 Method 1: Copying your data from Salesforce to your data warehouse using custom scripts

 Let’s say you choose to work the REST API.
 You can use tools like CURL or Postman to fetch your data.
 The server will typically respond with a list of available resources in JSON or XML, depending on what you asked for.
 The Salesforce REST API supports a language called Salesforce Object Query Language (SOQL) for executing arbitrarily complex queries.
 Again, the result can be either in JSON or XML.
 More information on SOQL can be found on the Salesforce SOQL Reference pages.
 Alternatively, you may decide to work with the SOAP API, in which case you first create a SOAP client, then set up a Web Services Connector to communicate with Salesforce.

 You may also want to use Salesforce’s streaming API, so your data is always current.
 This powerful streaming mechanism is not without constraints.
 For further reading, Salesforce documentation on Streaming API has all the information you need.